McIntosh Loudspeaker Division Part 2

 1985

-The XL-1W was added to production this year.
-It was designed as a supplementary bass speaker for the XL1's.
+The XL-1W is added to production this year.
+It is designed as a supplementary bass speaker for the XL1's.

 Design notes on The XL-1W